Digitalization is the infrastructure for the global economy and exports at the same time – Image: Xpert.Digital

 💰 Investments and infrastructure

-🏢 Promoting SMEs
+🏢 Support for SMEs

-📜 Digital management services
+📜 Digital Administrative Services

-The German administration should also further digitize and simplify its processes for digital public services in order to speed up and make access easier for citizens.
+German administration should also further digitize and simplify its processes in the area of digital public services in order to accelerate and facilitate access for citizens.

 🔧 Implementation of a digital strategy

-🔮 DESI – A valuable orientation
+🔮 DESI – A valuable guide

 📣 Similar topics

-- 🌐 The dynamics of digital: Europe's path to digital excellence
+- 🌐 The Dynamics of Digital: Europe's Path to Digital Excellence

 - 📊 DESI 2022: A look at Germany's digital challenges

-- 🏆 Scandinavian pioneers: lessons in digitalization
+- 🏆 Scandinavian pioneers: Lessons in digitalization

 Connectivity